horsepurve/DeepRTplus/README.md

 <h3 id="2.1">2.1 RPLC datasets</h3>

 Let's see how to apply DeepRT on HeLa dataset (modifications included).
+Simply type:

 ```
-sh pipeline_mod.sh
+python data_split.py data/mod.txt 9 1 2
+python capsule_network_emb.py
 ```

+And you are all set.
+The HeLa data is split with 9:1 ratio with random seed 2, 9 for training and 1 for testing, and then capsule network begins training.
+You may check out the prediction result (about 0.985) and log file in typically 3 min (on a laptop with GTX 1070, for example).

+To reproduce the result in the paper, just run:

 <h3 id="2.2">2.2 Other datasets</h3>

 See data/README_data.md for a summary and run corresponding pipline.
+All the necessary parameters for those datasets are stored in config_backup.py.

 <h2 id="3">3 Change to your own datasets</h2>